Friday 2 July

 The Irish Quality Food and Drink Awards are renowned throughout the industry for their rigorous and stringent judging process.

-Using a combination of scoring and discussion, our panel of judging experts will award stand-out products using the well-established IQFA criteria outlined below.
+Using a combination of ranking and discussion, our panel of judging experts will award stand-out products using the well-established IQFA criteria outlined below.

-Products are presented to the judging panel individually and judges debate and discuss the merits of each product using the following criteria:
+Products are presented at category level to the judging panel individually and judges debate and discuss the merits of each product using the following criteria:

 above all else, the product must taste great.